cra-proto/gst-hst-business/README.md

 ## Update procedures:
 - Test development files will be have `_proto#` appended to the end of the file name.
-- Changes will be committed by `create a new branch` and then performing a pull request to merge the changed content.
+- Changes will be committed by selecting `create a new branch` and then performing a pull request to merge the changed content.
 - Updates should have comments identifying the change.
 - Any repository path structure changes should be communicated to all indivdual updating the repository.
 ---